 There’s a festive buzz in the air and we’re starting to wrap up in our favourite woolly hats and scarfs.
 We think there’s something quite magical to this sudden chill when the season first turns.
 The smells in the air become very noticeable and memories of Christmas past come flooding back.

-We’re letting you in on 3 base ingredients that won’t be in a hurry to disappear, keeping you warm with your scarf all winter
+We’re letting you in on 3 ingredients that won’t be in a hurry to disappear, keeping you warm with your scarf all winter.

 The wonder molecule

-At the lab we love to give praise to our synthetic ingredients.
+At the EPC Lab, when we teach perfumery during our workshops and courses, we love to give praise to our synthetic ingredients.
 Many people instinctively turn their nose away from synthetic in favour of natural.
 Who wouldn’t want to use the king or queen of oils in their composition?!
 Plus, there is a lot of attention in our day-to-day lives on renewables and natural resources, so it makes sense that we would think the same way in perfumery.
 But it’s quite the opposite!
 Synthetic molecules are what make perfumery so special and so exciting!
 It brings together the art of creation with the science of formulation.
 If we had to shine a light on a handful of molecules, Ambroxan would be top of our list.

 Not so synthethic